-Figure 4 indicates that under international cooperation regimes and new mapping perspectives (AMAP) of the Arctic Council, the area of the Lower Mackenzie River and Delta, adjacent to the Northern Alaska North Slope area comprises the main region of- what is considered the North Pacific North region in North America, in the sense of its interaction in issues which are potentially oriented towards the Pacific, rather than the Atlantic Ocean.
+Figure 4 indicates that under international cooperation regimes and new mapping perspectives (AMAP) of the Arctic Council, the area of the Lower Mackenzie River and Delta, adjacent to the Northern Alaska North Slope area comprises the main region of-~ what is considered the North Pacific North region in North America, in the sense of its interaction in issues which are potentially oriented towards the Pacific, rather than the Atlantic Ocean.
 This is an area while part and parcel of the circumpolar region in a more general sense, is positioned in unique ways-most importantly in relation to its proximity to Alaska and Russia.
-It is the region where "Northerness" (e.g. Golovnev 2001) combines with Pacific, to produce "Rimland".
+It is the region where "Northerness" combines with Pacific, to produce "Rimland".
 As such, the North Pacific Rimland has contributed to a Canadian foreign policy discourse specifically in areas in which sovereignty, east-west (Eurasian/Russian) relations and Canada-U.S. relations are prominent.
-This fact means that Canada's foreign policy has not only had to consider a northern dimension, but also the close relationship of Canada to the U.S. and Russian "Norths"-both powerful and resource rich regions, and both strategic places for Canada's own national interests.
+This fact means that Canada's foreign policy has not only had to consider a northern dimension, but also the close relationship of Canada to the U.S. and Russian "Norths" - both powerful and resource rich regions, and both strategic places for Canada's own national interests.

-For example, although in Russia the argument is often made that "Eurasianism is a dead end", as the Russian Federation is not that global power Russia used to be; losing Ukraine consequent to the collapse of the Soviet Union (Trenin 2002, 14 and 46; also Heininen 2007), Russia has on one hand, very strong strategic and national interests and on the other hand, it faces serious threats in Central Asia and its Far East and the Pacific rim.
-In Russia there has recently been an academic discourse addressing the importance of redefining the role of the Russian North as more than geo-strategically important resource reserve (e.g. Alekseyev 2001)2.
-Further, the fact that most of the seven federal districts and 89 subjects of the Russian Federation encompass northern regions within them, makes the North important in the Russian context, as it was very important in the modernization project during the Soviet era (Helanterä-Tynkkynen 2003).
-This makes the Russian north a strategic region, at the same time it makes it more open for cooperation.
+For example, although in Russia the argument is often made that "Eurasianism is a dead end", Russia has a very strong strategic and national interests at the same time that it faces serious threats in Central Asia, the Russian Far East and the Pacific Rim.
+And in Russia there has recently been both political statements and an academic discourse addressing the importance of redefining the role of the Russian North as more than geo-strategically important resource reserve.
+Further to this, the fact that most of the seven federal districts and 89 subjects of the Russian Federation encompass northern regions within them, makes the North important in the Russian context, as it was very important in the modernization project during the Soviet era.
+This makes the Russian North a strategic region, at the same time it makes it more open for cooperation.

-These realities mean that policy pertaining to the Canadian North Pacific region must address the proximity of Russia and the new Russian north.
-At the same time, it must accommodate U.S. approaches to Russia, and northern security.
-All indications are that the U.S.
+These realities mean that policy pertaining to the Canadian North Pacific region must address the proximity of Russia and the new Russian North.
+At the same time, it must accommodate U.S.